aakarshitgiri/rentstation.github.io/README.md

 # rentstation.github.io
-A website built on theme ' No Brokerage'
+-A website built on theme ' No Brokerage'

-Built using javascript (.js),mysql(database) and hypertext preprocessor (PHP) FORNT-END BACK-END NODE.JS and github.io
+-FRONT END  using javascript (.js),mysql(database) and hypertext preprocessor (PHP)

+-BACK-ENDODE.JS and github.io